Summertime Rashes: Poison Ivy, Oak, and Sumac

 Treating the Rash

 If the rash has set in, the main goals of treatment are to stop the itching, decrease inflammation, and prevent infection.

 Itching can make you very uncomfortable, but it may also encourage scratching the area.
 Constant scratching may lead to an infection through breaks in the skin.
-Once you have an infection, it will make the healing process longer.
+An infection will make the healing process take longer.
 Be on the lookout for infection.
 Signs of infection include increased redness, tenderness, and/or swelling in the affected area, whitish or yellowish (rather than clear) fluid oozing from the blisters, and an odor.
 If you suspect infection, call your doctor right away.

 Treatment for Mild Reactions